 While Western medicine views the ears from the functional standpoint of hearing and balance, Traditional Chinese Medicine believes that the ears are connected to the Kidney Organ system.
 Poor hearing, common in the elderly patient, is thought to be a consequence of weakened Kidney Jing.
 (Jing is best translated as the essence or the substance that underlies all organic life.)

 Thus, acupuncture practitioners will often treat hearing problems by needling acu-points related to the Kidney.
 In addition, both the Triple Burner and Gall Bladder meridians pass through the ears and are said to control them, so points related to these meridians may be added to an acupuncturist’s therapeutic protocol.

 A system of “auricular acupuncture” has been developed that relies on needles inserted into specific parts of the ear to treat other anatomical parts of the body.

-Natural Ear Care At Home
+Natural Ear Care for Dogs At Home

 There are numerous methods of natural care that the dog owner can use to keep her dog’s ears and hearing healthy:

-• Food for ears. en we put together a diet to aid in the prevention and treatment of problems located in or around a dog’s ears, it is important to remember that many ear infections are associated with allergies.
+When we put together a diet to aid in the prevention and treatment of problems located in or around a dog’s ears, it is important to remember that many ear infections are associated with allergies.
 Choose high-quality foods that do not contain artificial preservatives, flavorings, or food colorings.
 Consider making a home-prepared diet, or if this is not feasible for you, move up to a higher-quality diet.

 If your dog experiences chronic ear infections – and especially if the infections are associated with obvious symptoms of allergies, consider performing a food-elimination trial to investigate particular foods as a potential cause of the allergies.